Plausible deniability: Church Committee

-A U.S. Senate committee, the Church Committee, in 1974–1975 conducted an investigation of the intelligence agencies.
+The Church Committee of the U.S. Senate conducted an investigation of the intelligence agencies in 1974–1975.
 In the course of the investigation, it was revealed that the CIA, going back to the Kennedy administration, had plotted the assassination of a number of foreign leaders, including Cuba's Fidel Castro, but the president himself, who clearly supported such actions, was not to be directly involved so that he could deny knowledge of it.
 That was given the term "plausible denial."

 Plausible denial involves the creation of power structures and chains of command loose and informal enough to be denied if necessary.
 The idea was that the CIA and later other bodies could be given controversial instructions by powerful figures, including the president himself, but that the existence and true source of those instructions could be denied if necessary if, for example, an operation went disastrously wrong and it was necessary for the administration to disclaim responsibility.